IRS Failure to Pay Penalty: Penalties For Not Paying Taxes

 The IRS offers several types of payment plans with flexible terms.
 However, if you can’t afford to make monthly payments, you may want to consider other tax resolution options.

 An Offer in Compromise allows you to settle your unpaid taxes for less than you owe.
-There are strict requirements qualify, but eligible taxpayers may be able to settle their tax debt for pennies on the dollar.
+There are strict requirements qualify, but eligible taxpayers may be able to settle their taxes owed for pennies on the dollar.

-You may also be able to request innocent spouse relief if your tax debt comes from a joint tax return.
+You may also be able to request innocent spouse relief if your taxes owed comes from a joint tax return.
 Finally, you can ask the IRS to classify your account as currently not collectible due to financial hardship.
 Currently not collectible will allow you to avoid bank account levies or wage garnishments temporarily.

 Contact a tax professional to discuss penalty relief and other IRS tax resolution programs.